vnetcon/jdbc-restservlet/README.md

 # jdbc-restservlet
 This servlet is build on [jdbc-rest](https://github.com/vnetcon/jdbc-rest) driver and it serves as REST API server.
 The idea is to offer an out-of-the box REST API solution for web developers (Angular, React, Vue etc.).
 In short web developer need to write only client side code and sql - no need for middle tier applications for accessing database.
+In our mind the development environment would be something like

+* Angular/React/Vue etc project
+* Proxy configuration from dev server for /rest to jdbc-rest api server
+* Web development as usua
+* rest development with SQL for example in DBeaver

+And thats it.

 Key features:
 * REST API based on [jdbc-rest](https://github.com/vnetcon/jdbc-rest) driver (select/insert/update/delete)